Using Lodash in Unqork

 "method"

 Declares which Lodash function you're using.
-You must write your functions in camelCase between double-quotes.
+You must write your functions in camelCase Includes the Short Answer component, Long Answer component, Select Boxes, Radio component, Dropdown, Number component and Single Checkbox. between double-quotes.

-NOTE When copy/pasting double-quotes, confirm they aren't stylized.
+When copying and pasting double-quotes, confirm they are not stylized.
 Adding stylized double-quotes might result in an error.

 parameter 1, parameter 2